 My three-year-old daughter, by instinctive nature, went through the entire grieving process in a matter of a couple of minutes.
 She denied (blamed the soda), showed anger (swear word and finger pointed scolded), was sad (sat and cried), bargained (told the cup how it was going to work), accepted (cleaned up, sort of), and she even did what we separate and include as its own category in the grieving process, transcended (she poured and drank a new cup of soda).
 So go ahead and cry over spilled milk.
 And like my three-year-old daughter, cry just once, clean up, and pour yourself another glass.

 And for those of you interested, it wasn't too long after, my then wife wanted to know what the heck (OK, my daughter's expletive is on me), I did to the kitchen, and why were our good towels filthy, and hidden in the trash.
 (Sort of.)
 I looked at my daughter, who looked at me.
 I knew she knew, I knew.
 I muttered an I don't know and was told I was never allowed in the kitchen without supervision again.
 My daughter said to her mother, she would always get me something if I wanted, as long as it was on a shelf she was allowed to use.
-And with another smack of her lips and the sound of an AAAHH, off she skipped in triumph.
-Until she realized her cupboards were bare as I drank juice boxes and ate gummy bears in front of her for two long days to a three-year-old.
+With the rewarded motherly praise and hugs, and the sound of an AHHH and the smack of her lips, off my daughter skipped in triumph.
+That is until she realized her cupboards were bare.
+After this incident, for 2 long days to a three-year-old, I drank juice boxes, ate gummy bears, and smacked my lips in front of her.
 She knew I knew, she knew the risks.

 Just edit this element to add your own HTML.